About the report

 This report explores how incompatible our society’s current and planned infrastructure is with the rapid decarbonisation of the UK economy needed to deliver on the climate emergency.
 It focuses on three key sectors: freight transport, aviation and steel, and considers what changes are required to bring these into line with zero carbon goals, using the ‘blockers and enablers’ toolkit introduced in Green House’s August 2020 report, Trade and Investment Requirements for Zero Carbon

-This work forms part of a wider project led by the Green European Foundation exploring what a ‘climate emergency economy
+This report is part of a wider project led by the Green European Foundation exploring what a ‘climate emergency economy

 ’ would look like through a rethinking of trade, industry and infrastructure investment.
 The project involves Greenhouse Think Tank in the UK alongside Groenlinks in the Netherlands and Green Foundation Ireland.